kevinmatthes/routines/clean/README.md

 ### `test`

 `test` is a UNIX essential which unfortunately not available on Windows, by default.
-In order to solve this problem, there some portations of the command to Windows, for instance https://github.com/Ranplax/testOnWindows which is written in Rust.
+In order to solve this problem, there are some portations of this command to Windows, for instance https://github.com/Ranplax/testOnWindows which is written in Rust.

 ## Supported Actions